 Lung involvement is seen in 35-60% of patients with gastrointestinal whipple disease.

-The WHO classification scheme for thymic epithelial tumours is one of many classifications systems for thymoma and related tumours, and classifies them according to histology:
+The WHO classification scheme for thymic epithelial tumors is one of many classifications systems for thymoma and related tumors, and classifies them according to histology:

 spindle cell thymoma